majidaldo/psmt/README.md

 3. (The management of program execution is separate but related.
 In my case I dealt with the PBS resource manager on a cluster computer and made the 'pbsmgr' repo.
 But since execution environments vary, I did not make an effort to integrate it in this repo as a design decision.)

 In the most integrated workflow, 1, 2, and 3 work together.
-However, with this separation, you can just use 1, or 1 and 2, or 1, 2, and 3. #2 is useful if you use Python for your analysis.
+However, with this separation, you can just use 1, (or just use 3,) or 1 and 2, or 1, 2, and 3. #2 is useful if you use Python for your analysis.

 Install with just